Sphalerite or not? Part II

 In the laboratory, chemical analysis (EDX) supplemented by Raman spectroscopy identified three other minerals in addition to the quartz.
 The purple crystals are indeed fluorite, the yellow-brown spots are muscovite (mica) and the black mass appears to be graphite.
 Thus, no trace of sphalerite can be found in this tower either.

-Tower 4 with “purple sphalerite” turns out to be purple fluorite, white quartz, muscovite and graphite
+Tower 4 with “purple sphalerite” turns out purple fluorite, white quartz, muscovite and graphite

 Conclusion

 Sphalerite or not?
-Not.
-Unfortunately, I found out that sphalerite has not been identified in any of the 4 towers despite being sold under that name.
-Unfortunately, much, and perhaps more and more, material is still being offered whose identification is geologically incorrect.
+Not so.
+Unfortunately, I have had to find that sphalerite has not been demonstrated in any of the towers despite being sold under that name.
+Unfortunately, much, and perhaps more and more, material is still being offered whose designation is geologically incorrect.
 When a wholesaler sells it that way the incorrect name quickly spreads like an oil slick among all sellers and enthusiasts.
 It is good that there are more and more critical sellers like my student, who do like to sell their stones with the correct information.

-Would you like to learn to recognize or identify minerals based on their characteristics?
-Perhaps the online basic course in mineral identification is something for you!
+Would you also like to learn to better recognize or identify minerals based on their characteristics?
+Perhaps the online basic mineral identification course then something for you!

 Responses